 Higher in calories and sugar

 You don’t have to be a kid to appreciate marshmallows in your hot chocolate, but these particular mixes are extra fun and very kid-friendly.
-Instead of the standard plain mini marshmallows, why not top your steaming cup of chocolatey goodness with unicorn marshmallows or Lucky Charms marshmallows (the best part of the cereal anyway)?
-Unsurprisingly, these mixes are on the higher end when it comes to calories (190 per envelope for the Unicorn variety) and sugar (32 grams), but the envelopes do help with portion control.
+Instead of the standard plain mini marshmallows, why not top your steaming cup of chocolatey goodness with unicorn marshmallows or Lucky Charms marshmallows (the best part of the cereal)?
+These mixes are on the higher end when it comes to calories (190 per envelope for the Unicorn variety) and sugar (32 grams), but the portion-control envelopes are convenient for whipping up single servings.

 Best for the Holidays: Ghirardelli Premium Hot Cocoa Mix, Peppermint